Duryab333/D_recursion/C_expressions/README.md

 (1 Pt)

-Configure your IDE so it also runs Unit Tests.
+Configure your IDE so it runs Unit Tests (you can use other IDE than VS Code that is used here as example).

 VSCode discovers unit tests under the test glass icon (red circled).

 The figure shows one unit test that has been discovered passing.
 Unit tests are structured as *"TestCase - Classes"*, which are classes that inherit from class: